R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 VTF Overview
 ------------

-this vtf modding doc is a mess
-VTF, short for "Valve Texture Format", is a texture type used by valve in the source engine and is semi-used in titanfall. it is used for some fx and other textures.
-Most things use .dds, but we can change this.
-The tool used to edit vtfs is `VTFEdit <https://nemstools.github.io/pages/VTFLib-Download.html>`__.
+VTF, short for "Valve Texture Format", is a texture type used by Valve in the source engine and is occasionally in Titanfall.
+VTF's are used for fx, animation, and other textures.

 VMT Overview
 ------------

-VMT, short for "Valve Material Type", is a text `material <https://developer.valvesoftware.com/wiki/Material>`__ system that dictates how the game percieves a vtf outside of how it looks.
+VMT, short for "Valve Material Type", is a text `material <https://developer.valvesoftware.com/wiki/Material>`__ system that dictates how the game perceives a VTF outside of how it looks.
 It uses `parameters <https://developer.valvesoftware.com/wiki/Category:List_of_Shader_Parameters>`__ and `proxies <https://developer.valvesoftware.com/wiki/Material_proxies>`__ to dictate how `shaders <https://developer.valvesoftware.com/wiki/Shader>`__ will show the game.
 We will go into greater detail later.

 Editing FX that use VTFs
 ------------------------